How Our CSA Works

 Details at a glance:

-What: Weekly produce pickup, called a “CSA Share”; you choose your veggies!
+What: Weekly produce pickup, called a “CSA Share” for 20 weeks, June through October

-How: sign up using our Simple GoogleForm, make a payment(s) and read our emails!
+How: sign up using our simple GoogleForm, make a payment(s) and read our emails!

 Why: So many reasons!
 See the FAQ page for more.